coinstopio/coinstopio.docs/docs/Ledger/LedgerWarrantyReturns/LedgerRMAProcedure.md

 Coinstop will return the device to Ledger.

-Please ensure you have wiped all funds from the accounts.
-If this is not possible due to the issue had by the device, you can restore your wallet to another BIP39 compatible wallet.
+>Please ensure you have wiped all funds from the accounts.
+If this is not possible due to the issue had by the device, you can restore your wallet to another BIP39 compatible wallet and move the funds to another wallet.

 ### 6.  **EXCHANGE**